 This webinar will offer participants a chance to experience the power of a multisensory approach to teaching mathematics.
 The evidence basis for this approach, the instructional sequence, and a description of learning differences, which impact performance in mathematics, will be covered.
 Join us and learn how Multisensory Math can positively impact all of your students!

-Spring into Summer: Parent + Child Activities to Boost Language and Literacy at Home
+Spring into Summer (and Beyond): Parent + Child Activities to Boost Language and Literacy at Home